 Car Insurance Companies Ain’t Messing Around

-This, combined with having an already-very-liable teenage driver on your policy, and you could easily be paying almost $7000 a year for car insurance.
+This, combined with having an already-very-liable teenage driver on your policy, and your teen could pay $7,000 a year for car insurance.

-Insurance companies take several factors into consideration when calculating your monthly premium, including those who are on your policy.
+Insurance companies take several factors into consideration when calculating your monthly premium – for all drivers on your policy.
 Several of these factors are automatically stacked against new drivers: your age, your marital status, your occupation, and your level of education, just to name a few.

 So what can you, either as a concerned parent, or newbie driver, do to keep yourself and everyone around you safe?
 Well, just like within any other bad habit, the process to un-teach yourself begins with proper preparation.

 How Serious is Your State about Distracted Driving?

 The first step in fighting a potentially illegal reflex is knowing where you stand within the law.
 Here are some fast facts concerning the laws against texting and driving: